NumyAddon/DialogKey_Numy/README.md

 **DialogKey** is an AddOn designed to make handling dialogs and quest frames less of a hassle by allowing you to use the keyboard to control them.
 View the settings by typing **/dialogkey**, **/dkey**, or **/dk**

-**Note:** Due to restrictions from undefinedBlizzard, this addon will not function during combat; once you drop combat you will once more be able to spam spacebar to skip conversations to your heart's content :)
+**Note:** Due to restrictions from Blizzard, this addon will not function during combat; once you drop combat you will once more be able to spam spacebar to skip conversations to your heart's content :)

 It has two primary functions: